Auckland trail notes

 Description

-Mangatawhiri River Track — 6.5km / 2 hours
+Mangatawhiri River Track — 4km / 1 hour 15 minutes

 This track opens up a little-seen corner of New Zealand where you’ll overlook the stopbank, a Dutch Polder-style agriculture.
-It follows the Mangatāwhiri River from the SH2 bridge southwest to the exit at McIntyre Road.
+It follows the Mangatāwhiri River from the 2.5 km below the SH2 bridge, southwest to the exit at McIntyre Road.

 Follow the stopbank, which is on the true left of the Mangatāwhiri River – that is, the left bank as you face downstream.
 One low-lying area about halfway along may flood, but only after heavy rains.
-After a 5km walk down the stopbank, you’ll come to a drainage ditch about 10m wide.
-At this point, the stopbank and the track route turn a right angle and follow the drainage ditch inland for about 1km before finishing at the McIntyre Road end, and a pump station is there for an Archimedes Screw, which is part of the drainage.
+After a 2.5km walk down the stopbank, you’ll come to a drainage ditch about 10m wide.
+At this point, the stopbank and the track route turn left at a right angle and follow the drainage ditch inland for about 1km before finishing at the McIntyre Road end.
+A pump station is there for an Archimedes Screw, which is part of the drainage.

 If you want to see what this land was like before being modified, look across the drainage ditch, and you’ll see the natural swamp run by the Auckland/Waikato Chapter of Fish and Game.